AB498/e-shop/PATHAO_INTEGRATION.md

 If you're seeing this error, check that the phone number formatting is working correctly in:
 - `src/lib/services/pathao-courier.js` - `formatBangladeshPhoneNumber` function
-- `src/app/api/dev/reset-and-create-order/route.js` - Regular user creation
+- `scripts/test-order.js` - Test order creation

 ## References